Posted: March 30, 2022

 GVI is committed to improving the employability of our program participants.
-When you choose to volunteer or intern abroad through one of GVI’s gap semester programs, you will be actively encouraged and supported in learning valuable soft skills such as critical thinking, intercultural competence, patience, and collaboration.
+When you choose to volunteer or intern abroad through one of GVI’s programs, you will be actively encouraged and supported in learning valuable soft skills such as critical thinking, communication, flexibility, patience and collaboration.

-Another way to set yourself apart from other law school hopefuls is by showing off your talents or achievements.
-Don’t have any?
-A gap semester is the perfect time to change that.
+Another way to set yourself apart from other law school hopefuls is by demonstrating your talents or achievements.
+A gap year is the perfect time to build on these.

-One of the best things to do in a gap year is volunteer abroad.
+One of the best things to do in a gap year is to volunteer abroad.